bajicdusko/bajicdusko.github.io/_posts/2020-06-07-moving-away-from-google-services.md

 date: "2020-06-07 23:00"
 categories: [cloud]
 tags: [google, privacy, cloud]
 description: "Danger of having locked Google account is real.
-Being unable to access your data is frightening.
-I've started my mission of migrating from Google services and dispersing access to my data.
+I've started my migration from Google services and dispersing access to my data.
 This is how."
 ---

 There isn't a person in the modern world which isn't affected with at least one of its services.
 Their services are great products and we're happy to use them, for FREE.